fortunejs/fortune/README.md

 [![Fortune.js](https://fortunejs.github.io/fortune-website/assets/fortune_logo.svg)](http://fortunejs.com/)

 **Fortune.js** is a [composable](https://en.wikipedia.org/wiki/Composability) framework for [data-driven applications](https://groups.drupal.org/node/143074).
-It provides a request and response workflow, with networking as an optional, thin layer on top.
+It provides a [workflow](https://en.wikipedia.org/wiki/Workflow) for manipulating data, with networking as an external layer on top.

 [View the website](http://fortunejs.com) for documentation.
 Get it from `npm`: